eye-division/jennyblyth/_gallery/alan-berman.md

   **11 May – End June 2023 at CBG**

-  ‘that simple vessel for everyday use … it is balance, the centre of gravity, when empty, when full, it is balance when rotated for pouring; it is sculpture as it fits the palm of the hand, the curve of the hip; it is sculpture as complement to the rhythmic motion of walking’
+  ***‘that simple vessel for everyday use … it is balance, the centre of gravity, when empty, when full, it is balance when rotated for pouring; it is sculpture as it fits the palm of the hand, the curve of the hip; it is sculpture as complement to the rhythmic motion of walking***’

   Charles and Ray Eames 1958 (Whitepaper for the creation of the National